-To sustain their work and impact, organisations need to develop five capabilities.
+To sustain their work and impact, organisations need to be competent with five key capabilities:

 They are introduced here alongside some additional resources we find helpful.
 The Lasting Difference toolkit presents fuller information on the principles and practices involved.
 Download it here.